BrockMTureski/EditAutomation/README.md

 # editAutomation

-to install run the following commands for windows:
+to install run the following commands:

 ```